top of page

 This work of salvation was completed by Jesus when he died and resurrected.

 In fact, Jesus fulfilled dozens of prophecies about himself that were written hundreds of years prior to his birth.

 It is clear that God does not want us guessing with our souls and our eternal destiny.

-God has done his part; now he commands everyone everywhere to repent-- to leave our sinful lives behind and start a new and joyful life in Jesus Christ.
+God has done his part; now he commands everyone everywhere to repent-- to change our minds, forsake our old life of sin and begin a new and joyful life in Jesus Christ.

 The offer is not exclusive to any one person or group; it is for everybody!